 Affected neonates have a protuberant abdomen with huge, firm, smooth, symmetric kidneys.
 Severely affected neonates commonly have pulmonary hypoplasia secondary to the in utero effects of renal dysfunction and oligohydramnios.

 In patients aged 5 to 10 years, signs of portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more , such as esophageal and gastric varices and hypersplenism, occur.
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more , such as esophageal and gastric varices and hypersplenism, occur.
 If the patient presents in adolescence, nephromegaly is less marked, renal insufficiency may be mild to moderate, and the major symptoms are those related to portal hypertension.

 Diagnosis of autosomal recessive polycystic kidney disease may be difficult, especially without a family history.
 Ultrasonography may show renal or hepatic cysts; definitive diagnosis may require biopsy.
 Ultrasonography in late pregnancy usually allows presumptive in utero diagnosis.
 If postnatal ultrasonography is not definitive, MRI or CT may be diagnostic.
 If needed, molecular testing for PKHD1 can be done when clinical criteria is not met.